stack-of-tasks/pinocchio/doc/a-features/e-lie.md

 Assuming that we want to make the robot pass through known positions, we can use interpolations to plot a trajectory.

-The problem is a interpolation as the one of Lagrange just take account of translations but the robot interact with its environment by performing translations and rotations.
+The problem is an interpolation such as Lagrange's one only takes into account translations whlie the robot interact with its environment by performing translations and rotations.

 A possibility is to use the \f$ \delta_{theta} \f$ method by using quaternions.
 The method is simple, we just vary the angle, the scalar component of the quaternion, with very small variations.

-Let's consider the previous example, we can interpolate trajectory using :
+Let's consider the previous example, we can interpolate trajectory using:
 \code
   SpecialEuclideanOperationTpl<3,Scalar,Options>::ConfigVector_t pole;
   aSE3.interpolate(pose_s,pose_g,0.5f, pole);
   std::cout << pole << std::endl;
 \endcode

-The output correspond to the middle of the trajectory and is :
+The output corresponds to the middle of the trajectory and is:
 \code
   2.7486
   1.4025